Liquidity planning: 5 tips on how to sell better on Amazon without unpleasant surprises

 4. Play through different liquidity scenarios

 In advance, you can then consider what you would do in the worst case, or how you can better prevent it, for example, by gradually building up reserves.
 The same applies to optimistic scenarios.
-These allow you to think ahead about what you could do with surpluses so that your company can grow as best as possible.
+These allow you to think ahead about what you could do with surpluses so that your business can grow as best as possible.

 5. Use digital tools for liquidity planning

 Digital tools that are specifically and exclusively developed for liquidity planning provide a remedy here.
-Such liquidity management software automatically connects to all your business accounts and retrieves the account transactions from there every day.
+Such liquidity management software automatically connects to all your business accounts and retrieves account transactions from there every day.
 The liquidity planning is updated based on the new data, so you can always look at a current and accurate plan.

-With digital tools, it is also quick and easy to create a variety of different liquidity scenarios for your business, which are also always updated based on the latest account movements.
+With digital tools, it is also quick and easy to create a variety of different liquidity scenarios for your business, which are also updated based on the latest account movements.

 Conclusion